Hepatoblastoma (Brief information)

 Staging of hepatoblastoma based on the extent of the disease (PRETEXT grouping system)

-Assessment of the stage of the disease is based on the so-called PRETEXT grouping system (“PRETEXT” means “pre-treatment extension”) of the hepatoblastoma study group of the International Society of Pediatric Oncology (SIOPEL).
+Assessment of the stage of the disease is based on the so-called PRETEXT grouping system (“PRETEXT” means “PRE-Treatment EXTent of disease”) of the hepatoblastoma study group of the International Society of Pediatric Oncology (SIOPEL).
 This system considers – using diagnostic imaging – the tumour extent within the liver prior to surgery (preoperatively): depending on how many of the four (surgically relevant) liver sections of a liver lobe are affected, four stages of disease are defined (I-IV).

 Assessment of tumour extent also takes under consideration whether the large liver vessels, such as the portal vein (P) or liver veins (V), are affected by the hepatoblastoma or whether the tumour has grown beyond liver tissue (E, for extrahepatic growth), whether there is multifocal extent (F), tumour rupture (R) or lymph node involvement (L) at the time of diagnosis, or whether there even are distant metastases (M), respectively.
 Such findings are known as additional risk factors and documented with the assigned capital letters.